mautic/user-documentation/docs/points/point_leagues.rst

 League Report
 -------------
-You can generate a Report containing information about Contact Point Leagues.
+You can generate a Report that contains information about Contact Point Leagues.

 .. image:: images/league-report.png
   :width: 600